You're the Only One (Maria Mena song): Critical reception

-AllMusic critic Johnny Loftus gave "You're the Only One" a positive review, praising its "shimmery" composition Mena's "chatty" vocals.
+Sony Music Norway reviewed "You're the Only One" in early 2004, writing that the single "lives up to expectations" and calling it "irresistible".
+AllMusic critic Johnny Loftus gave a positive review, praising its "shimmery" composition Mena's "chatty" vocals.
 He also noted that, unlike American pop princesses such as Hilary Duff, Mena did not mitigate her blunt lyrics regarding teenage experimentation.
 Loftus summarized, "Her mix of emotionally rich pragmatism with lighthearted amiability is delightful, and only heightened by "Only One"'s inviting pop whir."

-Chart performance
+Release and chart performance

-"You're the Only One" was released as the second single from Mellow in early 2004.
-It first appeared on Norway's VG-lista chart at number 11 on the ninth chart week of 2004, which corresponds to late February.
+"You're the Only One" was released as the first single from Mellow in Norway on 13 January 2004.
+It appeared on the country's VG-lista chart at number 11 on the ninth chart week of 2004, which corresponds to late February.
 Two weeks later, it peaked at number eight, then remained in the top 10 for two more weeks before dropping out.